What is Kratom?

-Kratom is a plan that’s native to the Asian continent.
-In recent years it’s found its way over to the US.
-It has been used in Asian countries as medicine for several centuries at this point.
-However, it’s also gotten a reputation as a recreational drug.
+Kratom is a plant that is native to Southeast Asia, although in recent years it has found its way over to the US.
+Kratom has been used in Asian countries as a medicine for several centuries.
+However, it has also developed a reputation for being used as a recreational drug.

 Kratom Use in the United States

 Because of its use as a painkiller, many have employed it to help manage pain.
 Kratom possession is only criminalized in six states, making it easy to obtain in several forms.
 Users usually avail themselves of the substance in the form of teas, pills, or extracts.

-The FDA has issued a warning on its website against using kratom.
-Unfortunately, the warning isn’t widely publicized, and many current users may not know the threats it poses.
+While the Food and Drug Administration (FDA) has issued a warning on its website against using kratom, it is not widely publicized, and many current users may not know the threats it poses.
 The FDA warns that kratom interacts with the same receptors in the brain as opioids.

 How Does Kratom Interact With the Human Body?

 Specifically, most people who use kratom do so for chronic pain or as a stimulant.
 Some utilize it as a mood enhancer.
-It’s generally found in stores as an herbal supplement.
-Thanks to its packaging and compelling advertising, many people hunting for new supplements end up taking the drug.
+Kratom is generally found as an herbal supplement.
+With its packaging and compelling advertising, many people hunting for new supplements end up taking the drug.